Revised with more about the first period and use of Toilet 3rd and 1st Saloon. 1937 view added.

 The Flying Scotsman

 The Flying Scotsman is a big subject that has its own chapter in "LNER Passenger Trains & Formations".
-Alas, there was never going to be enough room for everything so here are some extra bits of info that add to or enlarge on the subject.
+Alas, there was never going to be enough room for everything so here is some extra info that adds to or enlarges on the subject, for the four phases:

 Click on the image for an enlargement